Jieli12/AutoCPD/README.md

 model.summary()
 ```

-The architecture of neural network with 3 residual blocks is displayed as below:
+The architecture of the neural network with 3 residual blocks is displayed as below:

 ```python
 test_deep_nnn400N3000L3